pythonlearner1025/mariana/README.md

 # reports

 Check out some reports Mariana generated at /reports.
 The prompting research questions were:
-- "AI arichtectural inspirations we can draw from basal ganglia & hippocampus function"
+- "AI architectural inspirations to draw from basal ganglia & hippocampus function"
 - "how to reward language in LLMs for alphago-like self-play"

 # design philosophy